connorholyday/emoji-to-png/README.md

-# Emoji to PNG
+# Emoji to Image

 ✨https://emoji.aranja.com/ ✨

-Convert an emoji to PNG with the click of a button!
+Convert an emoji to an image with the click of a button!

 ## With thanks to